-The Moghuls who ruled northern India for 300 years were Muslims, and this region has many Indian restaurants that do not serve pork.
+The Moghuls who ruled northern India for 300 years were Muslim, and this region has many Indian restaurants that do not serve pork.
 The Moghuls introduced the Persian style of cooking to Indian cuisine, which is why North Indian food is milder and less restrained in its use of spices.
-Mughali dishes, such as creamy korma curries and fragrant rice dishes like briyani and pulao use exotic spices, and dried fruits and nuts.
-It is in also in the north, at the Himalayan foothills of Jammu and Kashmir and Dera Dun, where basmati rice, the long grain rice also called the “the king of rice”, is grown.
+Mughali dishes, such as creamy korma curries and fragrant rice dishes like briyani and pulao use exotic spices as well as dried fruits and nuts.
+It is also in the north, at the Himalayan foothills of Jammu and Kashmir and Dera Dun, where basmati rice (a long-grain rice known as the “the king of rice”) is grown.
 This aromatic rice is used in the cooking of briyani and complements most Indian food.

 Another popular dish in North India is tandoori chicken, traditionally cooked in a tandoor (clay oven).
 It is simply prepared with yogurt and spices yet this tantalising dish is a favourite with many diners.
 A popular Kashmiri dish, roghan josh is lamb marinated in yogurt and spices.
-Mishani is a seven-course lamb dish that is widely served in Kashmiri weddings and it is an item most sought after in wedding menus.
+Mishani is a seven-course lamb dish that is widely served at Kashmiri weddings and highly sought after in wedding menus.

-Punjab, also known as the breadbox of India, is famous for its assortment of leavened and unleavened bread, such as naan, chapati bread, and tandoori rotis.
+Punjab, also known as the breadbox of India, is famous for its assortment of leavened and unleavened bread, such as naan, chapati bread and tandoori roti.
 Interestingly, it was the Moghuls from Persia who introduced naan (“bread” in Persian) to northern India.

 Fiery South Indian food

-The time-honoured food traditions of South India continue till this day and it is not unusual to see South Indians sitting cross-legged on a floor mat eating off a stainless steel plate (thali) or a fresh banana leaf.
-South Indian dishes are often spicier than their North Indian counterparts, and often include coconut (used to make chutneys and curries) and rice, which is a staple food in the south.
+The time-honoured food traditions of South India continue to this day, and it is not unusual to see South Indians sitting cross-legged on a floor mat eating off a stainless steel plate (thali) or a fresh banana leaf.
+South Indian dishes are typically spicier than their North Indian counterparts, and often include coconut (used to make chutneys and curries) and rice, which is a staple food in the south.
 South Indian dishes do not use as much ghee (clarified butter) and yoghurt as North Indian ones.
 Many spices, such as fenugreek, dried red chillies, mustard seeds and peppercorn, used in South Indian cooking lend the cuisine its fiery reputation.
-Common South Indian dishes include dosa or thosai (crispy savoury pancakes), idli (steamed rice cakes), sambhar (lentil curry) and vadai (fritters).
+Common South Indian dishes include dosa (crispy savoury pancakes; or thosai), idli (steamed rice cakes), sambhar (lentil curry) and vadai (fritters).